 Its unique position also means that if you want an Unihertz smartphone, you must be ready to make some compromises.
 You will not likely get the most cutting edge features and specs.
 Not the latest and most powerful chipsets, not the highest screen refresh rates and touch sampling, not the best cameras, and not the fastest charging.

 It will be nice to see Unihertz devices get timely Android software updates, though, even if not more than two major updates.
 That would be the clincher for me.
 That is one extra value that the company can deliver to its products to make them stand out.
 Imagine the Unihertz Titan getting Android 11 and Android 12.

 I like the value proposition of the Unihertz Titan.
 I like the focus of the manufacturer.
 There are small subsets of mobile users who do not want a touchscreen slab and still prefer a hardware QWERTY keyboard for typing (and especially because of shortcuts), as well as those who do not want the massive 6.5 to 7-inched behemoths that the rest of the world has embraced.
 Unihertz

 How Much Does Unihertz Titan Cost?

 The Titan is available in one colour only – Space Black.
-It costs $400 only, and you can order your unit from the Unihertz website and have it shipped to you.
+It costs $400 only, and you can order yours here.
+Disclosure: MobilityArena earns a commission if you order through this link.

 You are reading Mobility Arena.